lamini-H/ecommerce-with-django-htmx-tailwindcss/README.md

 # ecommerce-with-django-htmx-tailwindcss
-This project involving using django, htmx and tailwindcss to create ecommerce website.
+This project involved using Django, HTMX and tailwind css to create ecommerce website.
 The project also implemented stripe payment